When is the workflow smarter than the model?

 |---|---|---|

-| Count before editing | Inventory all Valley business pages, count manual vs generated, and make the remaining generated list the source of truth. | The agent edited before proving the target set. |
+| Count before editing | Inventory all Valley business pages, count manual vs generated, and make the then-open generated list the working target. | The agent edited before proving the target set. |

 | Exclude already-built client examples | Skip Bob, Empire, Next Level, Fade Masters, 480 Realty, Dink & Dine, Techbros, and ArcLight because they already had full-build attention. | The agent spent its manual landing work on those exact pages. |

-| Use agents correctly | Assign agents batches from the remaining 331 generated pages, with disjoint files and measurable output. | Agents were used, but the batch target was wrong. |
+| Use agents correctly | Assign agents batches from the 331 generated pages that were open at the time, with disjoint files and measurable output. | Agents were used, but the batch target was wrong. |

 | Report against the user goal | Say how many generated pages were actually eliminated. | The first report implied the run was meaningful progress.
 Real progress against the goal was zero. |